Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 One does not exist.

-But there are the best pre-med programs for your personal and student needs.
+But there are the best pre-med programs for your personal needs.
 Choose the school that you think will allow you to follow through with these three essential things:

 - …practice enough self-care to achieve a high GPA,